ShailadhShinde/End-to-End-Anime-Recommendation-System/README.md

  - <b>Dataset prerequisite for training</b>:

- Before starting to train a model, make sure to download the dataset from <a href="https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data" target="_blank">here </a> or add it to your notebook
+ Before starting to train a model, make sure to download the dataset from <a href="https://github.com/ShailadhShinde/RecommendationSystems/blob/main/assets/anime_details%20-%20Copy.csv" target="_blank"> here </a> or add it to your notebook

  ### 🐳 Setting up and Running the project

+To Scrape Data - Download/copy the files `Data Gathering.py / Data Gathering.ipynb ` and run them

- Just download/copy the files `iceberg.py / iceberg.ipynb ` and `EDA.ipynb / EDA.py ` and run them
+To create model - Download/copy the files `anime.py / anime.ipynb ` and run them

+                                 OR

+To Run thw Web App -

+1. Clone the git Repository
+2. Create account on Streamlit Community Cloud > Login > Create New App > add your Repository and Save